 As a serial entrepreneur, Greg’s passion is building high-growth technology companies.
-On numerous occasions, he has identified underserved market opportunities, designed innovative and differentiated software products and then successfully commercialized them to large markets.
-Greg has been involved in multiple exits and along with driving business strategy, direction, and the overall company performance at Reachify, he advises and serves on the boards of several startups.
+On numerous occasions, he has identified underserved market opportunities, designed innovative and differentiated products and then successfully commercialized them to large markets.
+Greg has been involved in multiple exits and along with driving business strategy, direction, and the overall company performance at Fancy, he advises and serves on the boards of several startups.

 Greg is a former Division I athlete and holds an MBA from the University of Southern California, Marshall School of Business.

 Where did the idea for Fancy come from?

 Consumers are increasingly drawn to small emerging brands with compelling, authentic narratives but there was no clear-cut destination for consumers to easily discover them.
 Mainstream outlets like Amazon tend to be transactional and do a poor job facilitating discovery.

 We knew there was an opportunity to create a destination for discerning consumers to shop for the most interesting products in the world while providing brands and artisans a platform to drive awareness and engagement outside of Google and Facebook which has become increasingly saturated.